Emirates First Class Suites Review

 - Airline Reporter – Sydney to Dubai (2014)

 - Bart Lapers – Amsterdam to Dubai (2014)

 At Flightfox, we help thousands of customers travel better for less every year.
 We do this with our marketplace of genuine travel experts.
 These experts have an extraordinarily deep understanding of flights, hotels and loyalty programs.

-Todd hasn't just flown Emirates First Class Suites, but also helped many customers do the same.
-If you'd also like to fly the best route in the newest cabin for the lowest price, don't leave it to chance, work with Todd.
+We haven't just flown Emirates First Class Suites, but also helped many customers do the same.
+If you'd also like to fly the best route in the newest cabin for the lowest price, don't leave it to chance, work with us.